 I also teach Principles of Property Law and Advanced Property Law.

-From 2018, I will be the Mooting Competition Convenor for Monash Law School, Clayton, and will also teach in the Jessup Moot competition unit and the Mooting and Advocacy Skills unit.
+I am the Mooting and Advocacy Competition Convenor for Monash Law School, Clayton, and also teach in the Jessup Moot competition unit and the Mooting and Advocacy Skills unit.

 On 5 April 2017, I received a letter of congratulations from the Vice-Provost (Learning and Teaching) at Monash University on the success in Semester 2, 2016 teaching for Principles of Contract A.